qyaozh/Keng/README.md

 n.

-`power_lm()` conducts a priori power analysis and plans the sample size for one or a set of predictors in regression analysis; post-hoc power analysis would also be conducted with known sample size n.
+`power_lm()` conducts a priori power analysis and plans the sample size for one or a set of predictors in regression analysis.

 ### The `Keng_power` class